-Put the transmission in Neutral or Park, and set the parking brake.
+Put the transmission in Neutral (manual) or Park (automatic), and set the parking brake.

-3. Connect one jumper cable to the positive (+) terminal on the battery.
+3. Connect one jumper cable to the positive (+) terminal on your battery.
 Connect the other end to the positive (+) terminal on the booster battery.

 4. Connect the second jumper cable to the negative (-) terminal on the booster battery.
 Connect the other end to the grounding strap as shown.
 Do not connect this jumper cable to any other part of the engine.